 Stop OA services on the management node:

-Reclaim unused disk space and perform obsolete touples cleanup by performing
+Reclaim unused disk space and perform obsolete tuples cleanup by performing

 Duration of full vacuum scales with amount of obsolete records and overall size of the database.
-It is safe to plan around an hour of maintenance for this operation.
+It is safe to plan at least two hours of maintenance for this operation.
 This step could be skipped if you are performing regular weekly maintenance and could be performed monthly.

 ANALYZEwhich will optimize SQL planner resulting in improved queries responsiveness: